avisi/techday_archives/starter/README.md

 ```

-These settings are used to enable GraalVM to make a native image.
+These settings are used by GraalVM when building the native image.

 * The IncludeResources option defines which resources need to be packaged, e.g. the logback configuration.
 * The Name option defines the name of the executable